homomorfismo/blog/_posts/2021-07-14-Two-body-problem.md

 Nevertheless, since I wanted to write the code in the most general way, our function needs to be given the masses because I don't want to include any concrete data in its definition, so we append them to our vector of variables: $\textbf Y =(\textbf X_1, \dots, \textbf X_N, \textbf Y_1, \dots, \textbf Y_N, m_1, \dots, m_N)$.
 This vector must be flattened because that's the way `rk4auto` expects it and the way it will return the information in the iteration scheme.
-It is better to do this rather than changing how `rk4auto` is defined because: 1. every solver works this way, so you get accustomed (someday you will want to use a better solver which you won't be able to modify), 2. we will be able to use this solver for other problems.
+It is better to do this rather than changing how `rk4auto` is defined because: 1) every solver works this way, so you get accustomed for that one day you will want to use a better solver which you won't be able to modify, 2) we will be able to use this solver for other problems.

 As I comment in the code, we recover the vectors once we are inside the function.